Wang-Bioinformatics-Lab/ms2lda_workflow/README.md

 ## Run in a conda environment

 To run the workflow in a conda environment, there is a configuration file [conda_env.yml](bin/conda_env.yml).
-This file configured the environment named msms-choser-env.
+This file configured the environment named ms2lda-env.
 It can be created and activated by:

 ```
 conda env create -f bin/conda_env.yml
-conda activate msms-choser-env
+conda activate ms2lda-env
 ```

 and then the workflow can be executed from the conda environment.
 If you do not specify an input file, by default it will take the sample files located in [data/specs_ms.mgf](data/specs_ms.mgf) for the spectra,  and the mzXML files containing the [pairs](data/data/pairs.tsv) and [quantification from mzmine](data/quantification_table_reformatted.csv) spectra.
 The default values for parameters can be seen at [Makefile](Makefile) or [nf_workflow.nf](nf_workflow.nf).